adaminion/harleen/readme.md

 - Added mutator for Play rps_year.
 - Changed how field addressed as array of data.
 - Added store method in PlayController.
+- Fixed error message not shown when using array input.